eric-unc/psil/docs/modules/control.md

-This is the documentation for `src/stdlib/control.lisp`.
+This is the documentation for `control`.

 ---
 doc